Non-uniform Stability of Damped Contraction Semigroups: Frequency domain criteria for resolvent bounds and non-uniform stability

-The following theorem presents a bound for the norm of the resolvent when the pair $(B^\ast,A)$ satisfies the non-uniform Hautus test.
-If the pair $(B^\ast,A)$ is exactly observable, then $(B^\ast,A-I)$ is exactly observable in infinite time, and $M_o(\cdot)$ and $m_o(\cdot)$ in~\eqref{eq:NUHautus} can be chosen to be constants by~\citel{TucWei09book}{Thm.~6.5.3}.
-In this case the following proposition implies that $\SGB$ is exponentially stable, similarly as in~\cite{CurWei06}.
+The following theorem presents a norm bound for the resolvent of $A_B$ on $i\mathbb R$ when the pair $(B^\ast,A)$ satisfies the non-uniform Hautus test.
+General properties of the function $\mu$ in condition~\eqref{eq:BRBboundHautusThm} were discussed in Section~\ref{sec:wellposedness} and in Lemma~\ref{lem:BRBboundProps}.